Gita Seshadri, Ph.D., LMFT (Licensed Marriage and Family Therapist)

 I obtained my master’s degree from Loma Linda University and decided to extend my training in research and clinical training by pursing my doctorate degree (Ph.D.) in Marriage and Family Therapy, from Loma Linda University.
 I have experience practicing in both Northern and Southern California, and have been in practice for over thirteen years.

-I have also worked in a variety of treatment settings; school based clinics, community clinics, residential treatment, outpatient counseling, and private practice.
-In addition I have been involved in therapeutic program development for mental health organizations as well as other organizations.
+I have also worked in a variety of clinical settings; school based clinics, community clinics, residential, outpatient counseling, and private practice.
+In addition I have been involved in therapeutic program development for mental health organizations, as well as other organizations.

-I have also provided clinical supervision as a mentor and as a clinical supervisor (for MFT students working on their clinical hours pre and post degree) in a variety of settings; residential drug treatment, a county based clinic, and volunteered as a clinical supervisor with a federal based program that provided classes on relationship skills enhancement (applied to couples, families, work, etc.) to families of need in the local community.
-I have worked with a variety of people and have experience providing psychotherapy with a variety of clinical situations (see “Services” page/tab).
+I have also provided clinical supervision as a mentor and as a clinical supervisor (for MFT students working on their clinical hours pre and post degree) in a variety of settings; I have also worked with a variety of people from different backgrounds and social locations, and have experience providing psychotherapy with a variety of clinical situations (see “Services” page/tab).

 I also have experience providing clinical supervision through the Board of Behavioral Sciences (BBS) and have recently completed the AAMFT supervision credential.

 I am a member of the following organizations:

 • AAMFT (American Association of Marriage and Family Therapy)

 • I have also served in various capacities for this board; chair of the elections counsel and member of the elections counsel.
 I am currently serving as a Board member.

 • CAMFT (California Association of Marriage and Family Therapy)